JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Editorial_Windows_of_Opportunity.md

 If we think that the authors of the Urantia Papers did not know these facts when they wrote the Papers, then we seriously underestimate their intelligence.
 Nevertheless, in many places, these authors have expressed their hope that the message they sought to convey will transform the church that bears the name of Jesus.
 Just one example is:

 > “Jesus of Nazareth must not be longer sacrificed to even the splendid concept of the glorified Christ.
-What a transcendent service if, through this revelation, the Son of Man should be recovered from the tomb of traditional theology and be presented as the living Jesus to the church that bears his name, and to all other religions!” ([UB 196:1.2](/en/The_Urantia_Book/196#p1_2))
+What a transcendent service if, through this revelation, the Son of Man should be recovered from the tomb of traditional theology and be presented as the living Jesus to the church that bears his name, and to all other religions!” (<a id="a64_337"></a>[UB 196:1.2](/en/The_Urantia_Book/196#p1_2))

 One thing that is for absolute certain is that the church will not be transformed from outside.
 If the living Jesus is to be recovered it will need to be an inside job.